FlorianRudolf/sfc/README.md

 Needed for fast file identification.

-## ES-Hashes
+## RS-Hashes

 Hashes are important tools for file identification and verification, especially in forensic applications.
 Hashes are binary values which are usually represented using a hexadecimal digits.
 Theoretically, every (same-sized) value represents a hash for a valid file.
 For example, an MD5 hash has a size of 128 bit, so every 128 bit value (theoretically) represents an MD5 hash for valid file.
 If, for some reason, one or more bits within a hash flip, the error cannot be detected or even corrected.

-Therefore, SFC introduces error-stable Hashes (in short ES-hashes) by using error-correcting codes (likely reed-solomon or similar).
-So, instead of MD5, ES-MD5 is used and so on.
-The representation is in the form of md5_in_hex-ecc_data.
+Therefore, SFC introduces Reed-Solomon-Hashes (in short RS-Hashes) by using Reed-Solomon error-correcting codes.
+So, instead of MD5, RS-MD5 is used and so on.
+The hash is extended by an error-correcting Reed-Solomon code with one fourth of the size of the hash.
+For example, RS-MD5 extends the 16 byte (128 bits) MD5 hash with an additional 4 bytes (32 bits) of error-correcting Reed-Solomon code.
+A MD5 hash of 86fb269d190d2c85f6e0468ceca42a20 will be extended by 0e4e03a6.
+The recommended representation is 86fb269d-190d2c85-f6e0468c-eca42a20/0e4e03a6.

 Note: This concept should intuatively be called ECC-Hashes (due to the use of error-correcting codes), however the term ECC-Hash is used in the community for Eliptic Curve Cryptography.